-World-Renowned Creators, Political Leaders and Key Industry Players Convened at World Copyright Summit in Brussels, June 7-8, 2011
+Creators, political leaders and key industry players convene at World Copyright Summit in Brussels, June 7-8, 2011

-World famous creators, rights organisations, music and books publishers, TV and film producers, interior designers, policy makers, media and content providers, ISPs and telecom operators, hardware manufacturers, legal and technology experts, met to exchange ideas and debate about the future of intellectual property and creative content (music, books, movies, pictures,…) in the digital environment.
+A international summit debating the future for creative content and intellectual property was held in Belgium, World renowned artists and creators joined rights organisations, music and books publishers, TV and film producers and interior designers in examining what is a crucial issue facing the creative industries.
+They were joined by policy makers, media and content providers, ISPs and telecom operators, hardware manufacturers and legal and technology experts.
+The summit was a chance to exchange ideas and examine how intellectual property and creative content can continue to thrive in the digital environment.

 -Robin Gibb, legendary singer and songwriter of the Bee Gees CISAC President and SBID IP Ambassador (Society of British Interior Design)